 The most sensible first step is to make an inventory.
-You know what you have won’t fit into your new living space, but, rather than frantically organizing things into piles, it helps to consider what you need in your life first.
+You know what you have won’t fit into your new living space.
+So, rather than frantically organizing things into piles, it helps to consider what you need in your life first.

 Make a list of things you can’t live without.
-This is your priority list and gives you a starting point to organize your things.
+This is your priority list, and gives you a starting point to organize your things.
 Next, make a list of things that you can live without.
 This stuff becomes your “for sale” or “for the bin” list.
-These are items that you might monetize, and it will help you save or fund replacements from your third list: items that could cheaply and easily be replaced.
+These are items that you might monetize, and it will help you save or fund replacements from your third list.
+Your third list should include items that you can cheaply and easily replace.

 2. Put things up for sale – in good time.

 Using your second list, you can start to organize things by monetary value and decide on the best mode of selling them.
-You can put large furniture items such as couches on sites like eBay and Craig’s List but remember to time it so you don’t find yourself sitting on the floor for weeks before you leave.
+You can put large furniture items such as couches on sites like eBay and Craig’s List.
+Most importantly, remember to time it so you don’t find yourself sitting on the floor for weeks before you leave.

 Most people have a lot of spare items sitting around in the garage or basement, forgotten and collecting dust.
-A lot of these items might be duplicates, so they are better converted into cash.
+A lot of these items might be duplicates; so, they are better converted into cash.
 Another thing to remember is if you’re moving in with someone else for the first time, you might be duplicating your items this way.
-It is wise to get together with your inventories and decide who should keep and who should sell their items.
+It is wise to get together with your inventories and decide who should keep what and who should sell their items.

 3. Embark on that long-awaited closet clear-out.

 This one is a tough one.
 Clothes have a different kind of value to us altogether.
-Most of them aren’t worth a whole lot to someone else, but we have memories and emotions attached to our clothes, and it can be hard to convince ourselves to let go of them.
+Most of them aren’t worth a whole lot to someone else.
+On the other hand, we have memories and emotions attached to our clothes, and it can be hard to convince ourselves to let go of them.

-Most of us have way too many clothes, though; apparently, we only wear about 30 percent of what’s in our closet, on average!
+Most of us have way too many clothes.
+Apparently, we only wear about 30 percent of what’s in our closet, on average!
 If you know that’s you, take your pending house move as an opportunity to sort out your closet.
 It is a nice idea to get rid of as many of your old, unworn items as you can at your garage sale and replace them with two or three new, high-quality items you’ll appreciate for a long time.
-This equals more closet space in your new home and a new, healthier shopping attitude to maintain.
+This equals more closet space in your new home and a new, healthier shopping attitude for the future.

 4. Play the storage game.